 This elastic potential energy calculator makes it easy to determine the potential energy of a spring when stretched or compressed.
 Read on to get a better understanding of this concept, including an elastic potential energy definition and an example of calculations.
 Make sure to check out our potential energy calculator, too!

 Elastic potential energy definition

 Why exactly is this called 'potential energy'?
-You can think of it like this: the spring doesn't spend the energy at once (in contrary to kinetic energy), but has the potential to do so.
+You can think of it like this: the spring doesn't spend the energy at once (in contrary to the energy we described in the kinetic energy calculator), but has the potential to do so.

 Spring potential energy equation